Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Preprocessing a Given Input

-Given the list $L_{\phi(s)}$, the partial door-order of $s$ is determined by the position of the endpoints of $s$ in $L_{\phi(s)}$.
-There are $O(\tau^2)$ possible ways for this, and we build a table $T_{\phi(s)}$ that represents them.
-For each entry in $T_{\phi(s)}$, we store a representative for the corresponding partial door-order.
+Given the list $L_{f(s)}$, the incomplete door-order of $s$ is determined by the position of the endpoints of $s$ in $L_{f(s)}$.
+There are $O(\tau^2)$ possible ways for this, and we build a table $T_{f(s)}$ that represents them.
+For each entry in $T_{f(s)}$, we store a representative for the corresponding incomplete door-order.
 As described in the previous section, the representative is a positive integer in the word RAM model and a pointer to the appropriate record on a pointer machine.

-The total size of the data structure is $O(\tau^{12})$ and it can be constructed in the same time.
-A query works as follows: given $s$, we can compute $\ell_s^*$, $\ell_{sa}^*$ and $\ell_{sb}^*$ in constant time.
-Our data structure contains a balanced binary search tree for the point location.
-The tree is layered: the first layer helps us find the vertical slab containing the dual points, the next three layers allow us to determine $\phi(s)$, and the last two layers determine the position of the endpoints of $s$ in the list $L_{\phi(s)}$.
-In total, there are a constant number of layers of depth $O(\log \tau)$, so we can find a representative for the door-order for $s$ in $O(\log \tau)$ time.
+The total size of the data structure is $O(\tau^{6})$ and it can be constructed in the same time.
+A query works as follows: given $s$, we can compute $\ell_s^*$ in constant time.
+Then we use the point location structure of $\mathcal{B}$ to find $f(s)$ in $O(\log \tau)$ time.
+Using binary search on $T_{f(s)}$ (or an appropriate tree structure in the case of a point machine), we can then determine the position of the endpoints of $s$ in the list $L_{f(s)}$ in $O(\log \tau)$ time.
 This bound holds both on the word RAM and on the pointer machine. \end{proof}